TrustTheVote-Project/horatio-server/README.md

 1. Download and install onto a web server, into a directory named `api/`.
 1. Install [JSON Schema for PHP](https://github.com/justinrainbow/json-schema).
 1. Install [Mailgun-PHP](https://github.com/mailgun/mailgun-php).
+1. Configure the settings in `includes/settings.inc.php`.
 1. Set up an account with [Mailgun](https://mailgun.com/) (no credit card number required; <10,000 emails/month is free), following their instructions to get SPF records added to DNS for the domain.
+1. Choose "Webhooks" from the Mailgun dashboard, and for both "Hard bounces" and "Dropped messages," enter your site’s URL followed by `/bounce/?key=` and the value of `BOUNCE_API_KEY` that you established in step 4, e.g., `http://example.com/bounce/?key=qTugfIdCvB9SjymJW5yqQUofQu9iU119`.
+1. Ensure that the directory `applications/` has write permissions for the web server, but not read permissions (i.e., `drwx-wx-wx`), because that is where the completed absentee ballot requests will be stored.